COVID-19: Support for businesses and the self-employed

 The Self-Employment Income Support Scheme is for those who are self-employed and have lost income due to the impact of COVID-19.
-Set up for those who earn the majority of their income through self-employment, support through the scheme has been extended from November.
+Set up for those who earn the majority of their income through self-employment.
 You can find out how much you’re eligible for and apply on the GOV.UK website.

 If you are not eligible for Self-Employment Income Support Scheme – for example if you are self-employed or earning below the Lower Earnings Limit of £118 per week – and you have COVID-19 or are advised to stay at home, you can now more easily make a claim for Universal Credit or the new style Employment and Support Allowance.

-Employment allowance to increase by £1,000 allowing certain businesses who employ staff to reduce their National Insurance bill by £4,000.
+Employment allowance has increased by £1,000 allowing certain businesses who employ staff to reduce their National Insurance bill by £4,000.
+This measure increases the maximum Employment Allowance by £1,000 to £4,000 from April 2020.
+This means eligible businesses and charities will be able to claim a greater reduction on their Secondary Class 1 National Insurance contributions liability.
 Visit GOV.UK website for more information.

 Council Support for businesses and self-employed